telerik/ajax-docs/controls/listbox/data-binding/overview.md

 * __DataValueField__ property - This is the field name from the data source to bind to the __Value__ property of the items.

 * __DataKeyField__ property - This is the field name from the data source that is the primary key.
-It must be set when reordering, transferring or deleting are enabled __and____AllowAutomaticUpdates="True"__.
+It must be set when reordering, transferring or deleting are enabled and __AllowAutomaticUpdates="True"__.

 * __DataSortField__ property - This is the field name from the data source that determines sort order (e.g. the select query is sorted by this column).
 This property and the __DataKeyField__ properties must be set in order the RadListBox to perform reorders automatically (__AllowAutomaticUpdates="True")__.

 * __DataBind__ method - Call this method after you have set the aforementioned properties when binding at runtime.
 This method is mandatory for binding at runtime.

 If you need to map additional fields from the Data Source to properties of the ListBox item, you can use the __ItemDataBound__ event.
-See [inding To ASP DataSource Components]({%slug listbox/data-binding/overview%})for an example.
+See [inding To ASP DataSource Components]({%slug listbox/data-binding/overview%}) for an example.

 ## Appending Data Bound Items